TedHusted/awake/awake.md/awake.md

 He leads them down a sleek corridor toward the security wing.
 Their footsteps echo softly in the otherwise quiet hallway.
 The further they walk, the fewer employees they pass.

 Rourke taps his ID at a pad next to a set of heavy steel doors, that open with a soft hiss.
 Inside the doorway is a spacious control room filled with monitors.
-Multiple screens displayed different angles of the Pulse campus: the lobby, parking garages, research labs, hallways.
+Multiple screens display different angles of the Pulse campus: the lobby, parking garages, research labs, hallways.

 A security technician sitting at a console glances up, startled, as they enter.

-“Pull up all footage for the garage from this Monday,” Rourke asks the technician.
+“Pull up all footage for the garage from this Monday,” Rourke tells the technician.

 The technician nods and types rapidly.
 Moments later, footage populates the screens, showing various parts of the garage on the day in question.
 Park and Tate step closer, their eyes scanning every detail.